Alerting & On-Call — Observability & Reliability

 Key Points for Compliance & Audit Logging

-- Audit logs record who did what, when, and from where — the forensic trail for security incidents
+- Audit logs answer the only question that matters after an incident: who did what, when, and from where

-- Compliance frameworks (SOC 2, GDPR, HIPAA, PCI-DSS) mandate specific logging and retention requirements
+- SOC 2, GDPR, HIPAA, PCI-DSS all require specific logging and retention policies, and auditors will check

-- Separation of duties — engineers who deploy code should not be able to modify audit logs
+- Separation of duties matters.
+Engineers who deploy code should never be able to touch audit logs

-- Automated compliance checks in CI/CD catch policy violations before they reach production
+- Automated compliance checks in CI/CD catch policy violations before they hit production

 Common Mistakes with Compliance & Audit Logging

-- Audit logs stored in the same system they audit — compromised system can delete its own audit trail
+- Storing audit logs in the same system they audit.
+A compromised system can wipe its own trail

-- Not logging failed authentication attempts — these are often the first sign of an attack
+- Ignoring failed authentication attempts.
+These are often the earliest signal of an attack

-- Logging too much PII in audit records — audit logs themselves become a compliance liability
+- Stuffing PII into audit records.
+The audit logs become their own compliance liability

 Tools for Compliance & Audit Logging